TheRenegadeCoder/sample-programs-website/docs/projects/even-odd/haskell/index.md

   case x >>= readMaybe of
     Nothing -> putStrLn "Usage: please input a number" Just x  -> putStrLn $ show $ isEvenOdd x

 ```

 {% endraw %}

-[Even Odd](https://sampleprograms.io/projects/even-odd) in [Haskell](https://sampleprograms.io/languages/haskell) was written by:
+Even Odd in [Haskell](https://sampleprograms.io/languages/haskell) was written by:

 - Parker Johansen

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Nov 16 2018 11:15:37.
-The solution was first committed on Nov 16 2018 01:28:55.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution